 Chez Mounier

-In the famous rue des Maronniers lies a little gem of Lyonnais gastronomy: Chez Mounier.
+In the famous rue des Maronniers lies a little gem of Lyon gastronomy: Chez Mounier.
 Right in the center of town, with super-affordable prices and a menu featuring all the great Lyonnais classics, this bouchon is the perfect place to dine on a budget while enjoying exquisite traditional Lyonnais cuisine.
 One of Lyon’s best-value bouchons!

 🍴 Between €20 and €30 (the cheapest of our selection)